pbrisbin/ghu/README.md

 ## Installation

-*TODO: make install, AUR package*
+ghu is available in the [AUR](https://aur.archlinux.org/packages/gh/ghu).

-For now,
+Non-Arch users can clone the repo and either

-- Clone the repository somewhere
+- Always invoke `/full/path/to/bin/ghu`, or
-- Use the `/full/path/to/bin/ghu`
+- Use `make install`, the default prefix is `/usr/local`

 ## Usage with Mutt